FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 6. Regulatory Status (Regional Overview)

 Hexyl acetate is generally recognized as safe (GRAS) for use in flavors by the FDA and FEMA in the United States.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned the FL number 09.037.
-The United Kingdom follows similar regulations post-Brexit.
-In Asia, including Japan and China, hexyl acetate is permitted for use in food and fragrances, though specific regulations may vary.
-In Latin America, countries like Brazil and those in MERCOSUR also allow its use, aligning with international standards.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 and assigned an FL number.
+The regulatory status in the United Kingdom aligns with the EU post-Brexit.
+In Asia, hexyl acetate is permitted in countries like Japan and China, although specific use levels may vary.
+In Latin America, it is accepted in countries such as Brazil, following MERCOSUR guidelines.
+While approvals are harmonized in many regions, formulators should verify specific country regulations to ensure compliance.

 Citation hooks: FEMA; EFSA; national authority publications